Beef and Broccoli

 This post may contain affiliate links.
 Please read my privacy policy.

-Beef and broccoli slathered in beef and broccoli sauce in a serving bowl.
+Beef and broccoli stir fry served in a bowl.

 Want to Save This Recipe?